10 Common Causes of Female Infertility You Should Know

 • Stress-related hormonal changes

-Chronic stress can impact hormone levels and ovulation.
+Chronic stress impacts hormone levels and ovulation.

 4. Fallopian Tube Problems